Research Like a Pro® with DNA Study Group

 with Diana Elder, AG® and Nicole Dyer

 Research Like a Pro® with DNA is a study group to learn how to use DNA in your genealogical research.
-We will follow a step-by-step process to help you either confirm a relationship proven through traditional research or test a hypothesized ancestral relationship.
+We will follow a step-by-step process to help you either test a relationship traced with documentary research or discover an unknown ancestral relationship.
 The Research Like a Pro with DNA Study Group focuses on using autosomal DNA in your genealogical research.
 One of the prerequisites for the study group is to have access to your autosomal DNA test results.
 You may also wish to include evidence from Y-DNA and Mitochondrial DNA tests in your research project, but these tests are not required for the study group.

 Dates and Lesson Topics